Message from the Chief Resident

 Welcome to the Wake Forest University general psychiatry training program!
 We are honored to be the co-chief residents for 2014-2015 and would like to provide you with a closer look at our residency training program, especially from a resident perspective.

-During the first year of residency training, interns complete five months of adult inpatient psychiatry on the adult inpatient unit at Wake Forest Baptist Medical Center (WFBMC), one month of med-psych inpatient psychiatry at the Salisbury VA, and six months of off-service work.
-This is to include one month of outpatient neurology at WFBMC, one month of outpatient neurology at the Salisbury VA, two months of outpatient general medicine at the Salisbury VA, one month of outpatient pediatrics at a local hospital-run satellite clinic and one month of emergency medicine at the Salisbury VA.
+During the first year of residency training, interns complete five blocks (each block is 4 weeks) of adult inpatient psychiatry on the adult inpatient unit at Wake Forest Baptist Medical Center (WFBMC), one block of med-psych inpatient psychiatry at the Salisbury VA, one block of night float, and six blocks of off-service work.
+This is to include one block of outpatient neurology at WFBMC, one block of outpatient neurology at the Salisbury VA, two blocks of outpatient general medicine at the Salisbury VA, one block of outpatient pediatrics at a local hospital-run satellite clinic and one block of emergency medicine at the Salisbury VA.

 A real strength of our program is that all overnight call taken by psychiatry residents is psychiatry call at WFBMC.
 There is no neurology, pediatrics, or general medicine call taken by our psychiatry residents.
 This allows our interns to develop a solid foundation in emergency psychiatry early in their postgraduate training experience, which serves them well in residency and beyond.
 Also, all residents rotating through outpatient clerkships are free from clinical responsibilities on Fridays, which is when the department holds all of its various resident seminars, journal clubs, grand rounds, and resident meetings.
 We feel that this arrangement sets an appropriate balance between clinical work and resident education.
 The only exception to this is during the first year.
 Interns round on the inpatient unit on Friday mornings, and then attend an intern-specific lecture series in the afternoon.
 Also, the program's intern support group, which is run by one or two upper-level residents, provides the interns with a venue to discuss their experiences as new psychiatrists-in-training.